Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Further examples

 \subsubsection{Global zeta functions and Euler products}

 The local formulae in Section~\ref{subsec:abelian.local} may be put in a global context as follows.
-For any ring $R$, consider Let $K$ be a number field with ring of integers $\Gri$ and of degree~$n$, say.
+For any ring $A$, consider

+Let $K$ be a number field with ring of integers $\Gri$ and of degree~$n$, say.
 By restriction of scalars from $K$ to $\Q$, we may consider $\mcM(\Gri)$ as a subalgebra of $\Mat_{2n}(\Z)$, turning $\Z^{2n}$ into an $\mcM(\Gri)$-module by right multiplication, with associated submodule zeta function

 This is a close analogue of the ideal zeta function $\zeta^{\nl}_{H(\Gri)}(s)$ of the Heisenberg Lie ring over $\Gri$ studied in \cite{SV1/15}.
 If $p$ is unramified in~$K$, i.e.\ $p\Gri = \prod_{i=1}^g \mfp_i$ for pairwise distinct prime ideals $\mfp_i$ of $\Gri$ with residue degrees $f_i$ for $i\in[g]$, then $\Gri\otimes_{\Z}\Zp \cong \prod_{i=1}^g \Z_{p^{f_i}}$, where $\Z_{p^{f_i}}$ denotes the unramified extension of $\Zp$ of degree~$f_i$.
 Hence Therefore, all but finitely many of the Euler factors in \eqref{equ:euler.abelian} are covered by the formulae sketched -- and written out in Theorem~\ref{thm:abelian.tot.split} for the primes which split totally in $K$ and in Theorem~\ref{thm:abelian.inert} for the primes which stay inert in $K$ -- in Section~\ref{subsec:abelian.local}.
 Formulae for the Euler factors indexed by the rational primes which remain unsplit in $K$ (but may ramify) may be obtained by modifying those for $\zeta^{\nl}_{H(\Gri)}(s)$ described in \cite{SV2/14}.
 Note that Theorem~\ref{thm:main} is applicable for $\mcE = \mcM(\Gri)$ and~$\mcL = \Z^{2n}$ as $c=2$; cf.\ Remark~\ref{rem:con.sat}.
 The functional equations established in Theorem~\ref{thm:funeq.abel} strengthen the result in this special case by implying that the set of exceptional primes is contained in (and conjecturally equal to) the set of primes which ramify in~$K$.